 Mercy's president of business integration Vance Moore (center left) shakes hands with BD's vice president and general manager of medication delivery solutions Kevin Kelly (center right).
 Also on hand, from left: BD's Rick Daniel, Judy LaJoie and Michael Ferrara.

-Powered in part by tools from SAP including HANA, MTS developed its platform using advanced analytics techniques and drawing from more than a decade of anonymized clinical data, with millions of deidentified data points gathered from longitudinal studies in Mercy’s Epic electronic health records.
+Powered in part by tools from SAP including HANA, MTS developed its platform using advanced analytics techniques and drawing from more than a decade of de-identified clinical data, with millions of deidentified data points gathered from longitudinal studies in Mercy’s Epic electronic health records.
 Thanks to MTS’ award-winning work with natural language processing tools, the platform can go beyond reading data from form fields, extracting data from doctors’ notes for deeper, more accurate research insights.
 This collaboration makes BD the third global health care company to enter into a data-sharing agreement with Mercy in the past year.

 “This collaboration with Mercy provides critical real-world evidence and analytics that will enable BD to assess our solutions’ clinical performance,” said Kevin Kelly, vice president and general manager of Medication Delivery Solutions at BD.
 “We’re excited to work with Mercy, leaning on their unique data expertise to uncover new ways to standardize the delivery of exceptional care.”

 Working with the MTS data platform, BD and Mercy will focus on reducing costs related to populations of patients with multiple co-morbidities – groups which traditionally make up the top 1 to 2 percent of medical spending.
 The first project will be to optimize clinical and operational processes for integrated vascular therapy and vascular access management.
 By collecting real-world evidence, Mercy will benchmark the impact of BD’s approach to these fields in both acute and non-acute care locations.
 The scope of the project will include: